MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-B-Requirements-Relating-Health-Care-Access/part-156-Health-Insurance-Issuer-Standards-Under-Affordable-Care-Act-Including-Standards-Related-Exchanges/subpart-C-Qualified-Health-Plan-Minimum-Certification-Standards/section-156.200.md

 ##### § 156.200 QHP issuer participation standards. #####

-Link to an amendment published at 83 FR 17069, Apr.
-17, 2018.

 (a) *General requirement.* In order to participate in an Exchange, a health insurance issuer must have in effect a certification issued or recognized by the Exchange to demonstrate that each health plan it offers in the Exchange is a QHP.

 (b) *QHP issuer requirement.* A QHP issuer must -

 (1) Comply with the requirements of this subpart with respect to each of its QHPs on an ongoing basis;

-(2) Comply with Exchange processes, procedures, and requirements set forth in accordance with subpart K of part 155 and, in the small group market, § 155.705 of this subchapter;
+(2) Comply with Exchange processes, procedures, and requirements set forth in accordance with subpart K of part 155 of this subchapter and, in the small group market, §§ 155.705 and 155.706 of this subchapter;

 (3) Ensure that each QHP complies with benefit design standards, as defined in § 156.20;